Rantoul, KS

 5 people

-As of 2023, 5.26% of Rantoul, KS residents (6 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 5.26% of Rantoul, KS residents (6 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Rantoul, KS was 4.63%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Rantoul, KS compared to that of it's neighboring and parent geographies.